 WriterDuet has fewer production capabilities.
 It's more specialized for script writing rather than expanding into other production needs.

-Both WriterDuet and Celtx are great resources for beginning writers who want to learn how to write their movie script without the entry costs of script writing programs like Final Draft.
+Both WriterDuet and Celtx are great script writing software for beginning writers who want to learn how to write their movie script without the entry costs of script writing programs like Final Draft.

 The easiest answer is that they’ve been around the longest.
 Nearly every show and studio uses Final Draft.
 While it's also the most buggy, it has the easiest user interface to navigate.

 They also are constantly updating the software with new features.
 Upgrades usually cost around $99.
 While they’re not necessary, they do offer new and useful things from time to time.